HaxeFoundation/HaxeManual/content/03-type-system.md

 }
 ```

-The sub-type relation is not reflected at run-time.
-That is, public sub-types become a member of their containing package, which could lead to conflicts if two modules within the same package tried to define the same sub-type.
+The sub-type relation is not reflected at run-time; public sub-types become a member of their containing package, which could lead to conflicts if two modules within the same package tried to define the same sub-type.
 Naturally, the Haxe compiler detects these cases and reports them accordingly.
 In the example above `ExprDef` is generated as `haxe.macro.ExprDef`.

 Sub-types can also be made private: